 - Buying goods at Systembolaget

-In order to be registered in the Swedish Population Register (folkbokförd) and obtain the number, you have to inform Skatteverket that you have moved to Sweden.
+In order to be registered (folkbokförd) in the Swedish population register and get a personal identity number, you have to inform Skatteverket that you have moved to Sweden.

 To start the whole application process, but also to obtain more useful information, please visit: https://www.skatteverket.se/

-Skatteverket’s web page is also the starting point of our journey through the Swedish bureaucracy.
-If you follow the link, the page you will be landing on is going to look like below.
+Skatteverket’s web page is also the starting point of our journey through Swedish bureaucracy.
+If you follow the link, the page you will land on is going to look like the screenshot below.
 And I know what you are thinking right now: “Holy moly, everything is in Swedish.
-Getting a number will remain a dream since it is impossible that I will by any chance enter the right information”.
+Getting a number will remain a dream since it is impossible that I will by chance enter the right information”.